Pyrolysis Oil Market Gains Prominence as Biofuels Continue to See Growing Preference in Line with Global Sustainability Drive

 With the unprecedentedly growing energy demand worldwide, it remains a fact that around 85% of the need is still met through conventional fossil fuel-based resources such as coal, petroleum, and natural gas.
 However, with the aggravating challenges of rapidly depleting conventional energy resources, it becomes imperative to accelerate a shift towards an enduring, affordable, sustainable, and more dependable energy system.
 The global sustainability drive has been highlighting the significance of renewables for a safer, decarbonised future of the world.
 The clean energy is being increasingly proposed as a paramount, globally, which is well supported by the regulatory efforts taken by the various governments from across the world.
 With waste to energy projects gathering momentum, bio-oils such as pyrolysis oil are gaining prominence, creating a sizeable market in the global biofuels landscape.
 The global pyrolysis oil market is likely to expand progressively over the foreseeable future.

 As the world grapples with increasing amounts of waste, many stakeholders are looking for new ways to treat and dispose of solid waste, which includes a bewildering variety of plastic, tyre, and composite materials.
-There is renewed interest in gasification, and pyrolysis to dramatically reduce waste volumes while producing energy.
+There is renewed interest in gasification and pyrolysis to dramatically reduce waste volumes while producing energy.
 Lignocellulosic biomass could be considered a reasonable option to replace the use of non-renewable resources, reducing CO2 emissions (approximately 23% of energy needs are supplied by biomass).
 Fast pyrolysis is one of the promising routes to convert a variety of wastes into valuable products, including solid, liquid, and gaseous fuels.
 This is expected to bring in heavy investment in global pyrolysis oil market in the coming years.

-Pyrolysis: A Sustainable Way from Waste to Energy
+Pyrolysis Oil Market Provides Sustainable Way to Convert Waste to Energy

 A wide range of materials can be handled by pyrolysis; however, the yields of bio-oil are often source-dependent.
 Pyrolysis, an irreversible process, involves the change of physical phase and chemical composition.
 The bio-oil produced from pyrolysis is similar to other energy alternatives but the lifecycle of the oil greener than other substitutes – 70-90% lower greenhouse has (GHG) emissions, SOx emissions – similar to natural gas.